RazTheGoon/Kingdom1/ReadMe.md

 ## Box 1
 ![S](Images/nmap1.png)

-Going for the low hanging fruit (and the best option here), I decide to go check out the website on `port 8080`.
-I’m greeted with a basic admin login page with the URL extension `index.php`.
-This lets gives me an idea that I may be able to perform a sql injection but I’m still not sure.
+Going for the low hanging fruit (and the best option here), I decide to go check out the website on `8080`.
+I’m greeted with a basic admin login page with the URL extension, `index.php`.
+This lets gives me an idea that I may be able to perform some sort of injection, but I’m still not sure.

 ![S](Images/phpAdminPage.png)